 That said, don’t assume that what you hear is the whole truth.
 Even if your cubicle neighbor is scrupulously honest while reporting his pay, you won’t know the full context.
 He might have a hot skill that you currently lack, or several years of experience in a related field that makes him more valuable to the team.

 To compare apples to apples, you need to look at vetted salary data from thousands of anonymous respondents who have no reason to stretch the truth.
 That’s where online salary calculators and surveys come in handy.
 Use these to compare your salary to that of peers with similar skills and experience.
+Take the time to research what is a good salary for someone with your career credentials.

 Earlier, we said that employers shouldn’t base offers on candidates’ previous salary.
 Why?
 Because companies should use their compensation budgets to incentivize and reward the things they need in order to achieve their business goals.
-For one company, that might mean paying a premium for a certain skillset.
+For one company, that might mean paying a premium for a certain skill set.
 For another company, it might mean rewarding institutional knowledge and client relationships.

 Basing salary offers on what some other company has decided to reward is ineffective, to say the least.
 But barring a federal law banning salary history questions during the interview process, there will probably always be some employers who choose to go this route anyway.